Guided Meditation For Grief & Loss

 More Meditation for Grief & Loss

 There so many ways meditation for grief and loss can support you.
-Read inspirational stories and practical advice in the Mindfulness & Grief Book, or join Heather Stang in the Online Mindfulness & Grief Support Group, where you will receive guided meditations, video instructions, journaling prompts for grief, and more.
+Read inspirational stories and practical advice in the Mindfulness & Grief Book, or join Heather Stang in the Meditation for Grief Course & Community Forum, or go deeper with the Online Meditation for Grief Group, where you will receive guided meditations, video instructions, journaling prompts for grief, and more.